 Gardening is a relaxing hobby.
 Growing vegetables is a fun solo activity or you can include the whole family.
 Either way there is something very rewarding about growing your own food.

 The ultimate success of a vegetable garden is determined by four major factors: soil, water, sun, and timing.
-One of the first things to do is identify your climate zone.
-In the world of gardening, Phoenix is referred to as the low subtropical desert.

 Creating a successful veggie garden in Phoenix is an enjoyable and nutritious way to get fresh food.